|

 So does Feng Shui work on a belief basis?
 Does it involve affirmations or chanting?
 Will it be considered blasphemous against your religion?

-Once again, the answer is a resounding NO.
+Once again, answer is a resounding NO.

 Firstly, Feng Shui is not a religion nor is it spiritual in nature.
-For example, we do not have to believe in gravity in order for us to stay firmly on the ground, right?
-Although the ancient Chinese did not discover the Law of Gravity per se, they did however, attribute forces that have a downward moving tendency as Water Qi.
+For example, we do not have to believe in gravity in order for us to stay firmly on ground, right?
+Although ancient Chinese did not discover Law of Gravity per se, they did however, attribute forces that have a downward moving tendency as Water Qi.
 Energy that rises was termed as Fire.
 Inertia is synonymous with Earth Qi.
-Indeed, the Five Elements were not referring solely to the actual, tangible elements, but conditions or phases of energy.
+Indeed, Five Elements were not referring solely to actual, tangible elements, but conditions or phases of energy.
 This too is a wide misconception today that needs to be clarified.

 |